NestorToscano/NesTuner/Readme.md

     <ul>
       <li>Electret Microphone</li>
         <ul>
           <li>First, I modeled the application circuit in the CMC-5042PF-AC as closely as possible, however, I had to use an AC test source (SINE(0 1m 440)) since SPICE can't directly simulate the microphone.
-I used an as accurate as possible AC signal to what the microphone would output before amplification with a 1mV amplitude signal and a constant 440 Hz frequency. </li>
+I used an as accurate as possible AC signal to what the microphone would output before amplification with a 1mV amplitude signal and a constant 440 Hz frequency which is recognized as the standard pitch for tuning musical instruments. </li>
           <li>Both the bias resistor (2.2k) for a 3.3V voltage source and the coupling capacitor (1mu) were included in the design.
 The bias resistor powers the internal JFET of the electret microphone and sets the correct operating current, creating a DC-biased output that carries the AC audio signal.
 This AC signal then requires a coupling capacitor in order to block the DC component before signal amplifcation. </li>
         </ul>
       <li>Amplifcation</li>